vishalrajofficial/Tasks-API-with-Cron-Jobs/README.md

 # Tasks API with Cron Jobs

-This project is a Node.js Express backend that provides a Tasks API with integrated Cron Jobs.
+This project is a Node.js backend that provides a Tasks API with integrated Cron Jobs.
 It uses MySQL as the database and is configured with Docker Compose for easy deployment.

 ## Prerequisites